 Hoping to catch some fish?
 Mississippi has some great fishing spots.
 Arkabutla Lake in Hernando has some of the best fishing opportunities in the entire southeast.
 Here you can catch white bass, largemouth bass, and catfish, among other fish.
 There is also onsite camping that makes this an ideal place for camping enthusiasts.

 Want to hit the beach?
 Mississippi has several wonderful beaches as well.
 Gulfport Beach is an amazing sandy stretch of beach that is perfect for sunbathing, sand play, and swimming.
-We also love Ship Island and find that if you’re willing to take a boat to get there, you will enjoy far fewer crowds.
+We also love Ship Island and if you’re willing to take a boat to get there, you will enjoy far fewer crowds.

 Lastly, we have to mention Mississippi’s waterfalls.
 The state has several, and we highly recommend going to find them.
 We particularly love the falls in Tishomingo State Park, but Dunn’s Falls and Owens Creek Waterfall are also lovely.